 Yes, indeed.
 Growing orange trees in containers is the easiest and surest method to protect them from possible cold damage.
 The key is selecting the best orange trees suited for pots followed by appropriate fertilization, watering, and maintenance of size through pruning.

 Best Orange Trees for Pots

-Almost any citrus can be container grown, but due to their large size may suffer in a pot.
+Almost any citrus can be container grown, but due to their large size, they may suffer in a pot.
 The best orange trees for container gardening are the dwarf cultivars:

 Satsumas are a small tree that can be dwarfed even more when potted.